-BJP received Rs 719 crore in donations in 2022-’23, excluding electoral bonds
+BJP received Rs 719 crore in donations in 2022-’23, in addition to electoral bonds

-In addition to party leaders, the BJP’s donors include small businesses, private schools, charitable trusts and mining and construction companies.
+The BJP’s donors include party leader, and mining and construction companies.

 The ruling Bharatiya Janata Party received donations worth Rs 719.8 crore in the financial year 2022-’23 according to the party’s annual contribution report published by the Election Commission on Thursday, The Indian Express reported.